publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

 Authors use word processors to write text.
 This is a truism.
 Although there are many word processing programs on the market, Microsoft Word is the most common and although the format is propriety, files can be converted and edited with other tools.
 LibreOffice Office is a good alternative to Word and for Apple users there is Pages that can open Word files and export back to the Word format.

-However, we want to focus on entirely different approaches and so we should look at another phenomenon that makes use of another way of entering and formatting text.
-This takes the form of a markup format that is both machine and human readable– `Markdown`.
+Entering and editing text in a web browser will rely on a friendly interface that provides a limited set of options for structure and style and these may be based on a browser plugin or use a `Markdown` toolset.

 ## Structure rather than Style

 Since our objective is to provide documents that will eventually, serve multiple formats we want our text to be logically structured.

-The problem of word processing software, is that it is too easy to select styling that only visually enhance the text but does not adhere to any structural conformance.
-A word processed document that looks good, may not lend itself to being the basis for formats such as HTML and ePub.
-Since we know that web pages and ePub (also formed from HTML) keeping the structure as simple as the basic markup
+The problem of word processing software, is that it is too easy to select styling that only visually enhances the text but does not adhere to any structural conformance.
+A word processed document that looks good, may not lend itself to being the basis for formats such as HTML and ePub (also formed form HTML).

 ### What do we mean by Multi-channels?